microsoft/fit-on-fhir/src/README.md

 * Receives the OAuth callback
     * Stores the refresh token in the "users" key vault
     * Stores the user ID in the "users" storage table
-    * Registers the user with the FHIR server

 ## Sync Event Function (Timer Trigger)